ekundayo365/alx-system_engineering-devops/README.md

-# System Engineering and DevOps - Bash, Scripting, Web Stack/Web Stack Debugging, Networking & Security, CI/CD
+# System Engineering and DevOps - Bash, Scripting, etc.

 Welcome to this repository!
 Here, all shell programming techniques will be touched.